 That usually totals 5-6%, with half going to the listing fee and the other half the buyer’s agent commission.

 If you want to save on realtor commission, your best bet is to use an agent matching service that pre-negotiates low rates for you, like Clever or Ideal Agent.

-Clever offers a flat listing fee of just $3,000 or 1% for homes over $350,000.
+Clever offers a flat listing fee of just 1.5%.
 Even with that discount, you’ll still get a local full-service real estate agent.
 In other words, you could get an even better agent with Clever than with FastExpert, while paying thousands of dollars less.

 Here’s how much you could save on the sale of a $400,000 home with Clever compared to FastExpert:

 **Compared to a standard 6% total commission

 💲 Listing Fee